microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 interesting technique into the testing and hardening your [Production](./PositionPaper.DefiningProduction.document.md) systems.

-Traditional testing requires decoupling of the software from into smaller pieces each of which are tested independently, often adding unit tests to orchestrate.
+Traditional testing requires decoupling of the software into smaller pieces, each of which are tested independently, often adding unit tests to orchestrate.
-Is this complexity of the software grows unit tests remain useful but often struggle to detect integration type failures.
+As the complexity of the software grows, unit tests remain useful but often struggle to detect integration type failures.

-To cope with this many developers will start using scenario testing which blends together different architectural components into one logical set which is then tested as a entire scenario.
-Should the scenario fail the developer will start zooming in on the area that failed and from there they will look into the logging of the subsystem looking for root cause.
+To cope with this, many developers will start using scenario testing which blends together different architectural components into one logical set which is then tested as an entire scenario.
+Should the scenario fail, the developer will start zooming in on the area that failed and from there they will look into the logging of the subsystem looking for root cause.